swift-earth-science/tropess-notes-python/README.md

 From here pick any of the notebooks (`*.ipynb`) and try to run it.
 Before running the code, make sure you have downloaded the TROPESS sample data  to `./data` as documented in the examples.

+## Community Contributions

+[Discussion Forum](https://github.com/orgs/swift-earth-science/discussions): Please use the forum for questions, discussing ideas, and joining the community.

 ---

 ## Copyright and Licensing Info